TejasJain970/Internship/Daily-Progress.md

 ## Day-3
 - Used pickle to serialize and deserialize data
 - Conversion of data between object format and binary format

+## Day-4
+- Server for console based chat app/room
+- Used socket and select